e-marshall/tutorials/book/background/4_tutorial_data.md

 | :-----------:|:---------- | :------------- | :--------------- |
 | Randolph Glacier Inventory | [RGI Consortium](https://www.glims.org/RGI/) | Shapefile | NSIDC |

-The Randolph Glacier Inventory (RGI) is a community-driven public dataset that provides outlines and auxiliary information such as area, length and asepct of glaciers across the world {cite}`RGI_Consortium_2023`.
-RGI is a subset of the Global Land Ice Measurements from Space ([GLIMS](https://www.glims.org/)) initiative and RGI data is hosted by the National Snow and Ice Data Center ([NSDIC](https://nsidc.org/data/nsidc-0770/versions/7)).
+The Randolph Glacier Inventory (RGI) is a community-driven public dataset that provides outlines and auxiliary information such as area, length and aspect of glaciers across the world {cite}`RGI_Consortium_2023`.
+RGI is a subset of the Global Land Ice Measurements from Space ([GLIMS](https://www.glims.org/)) initiative and RGI data is hosted by the National Snow and Ice Data Center ([NSIDC](https://nsidc.org/data/nsidc-0770/versions/7)).
 Read more about the RGI project [here](http://www.glims.org/rgi_user_guide/01_introduction.html).

 :::{admonition} RGI data used in this tutorial